simontaen/Passions/Notes.md

 	* Tap to (un-)favorite
 	* Mark already favorited Artists consistently between different sources
 	* Search for an Artist
-	* Allow settings to change ordering
+	* Allow settings to change ordering (Alphabetical, Playcount)

 * Show a collection view of your favorite artists albums, ordered by release date
 	* overlay a color coded release date bubble